 Jay Hughes calls this the “black hole” of the founder.
 Sure, it’ll be wonderful if your children join your business, But, only if your child is passionate about the business.
 If they’re not, let them find something they are passionate about and pursue that opportunity.

-I just finished reading Business is Business by Kathy Kolbe and Amy Bruske which I highly recommend.
+I highly recommend Business is Business by Kathy Kolbe and Amy Bruske.
 One of the things they talked about that really stood out is the very high probability your children will have a different way of living in the world than you.

 This means that your children will likely do things in a very different way than you did.
 It’s important that you don’t force your way on them.
 It’s also important that you have measurements in place so you can monitor their performance.